COVID: Misinformation complicates India's fight against pandemic | DW | 03.05.2021

 They are also struggling to come up with an effective strategy to curb the virus' spread.

-Their task, however, is made more challenging by fake news, conspiracy theories and unverified information circulating on social media platforms.
+Their task, however, is made more challenging by untrue news stories, conspiracy theories and unverified information circulating on social media platforms.

 The content in these messages and posts range from the origins of the second wave in India to the efficacy of vaccines and suggestions to boost immunity using home remedies.